jramkiss/jramkiss.github.io/_posts/2020-07-15-overconfident-nn.md

 ### Why is this a problem?

-You might argue "You only showed the classifier animals, of course it breaks when you show it a human", and you're right.
+You might argue "you only trained the classifier on animals, of course it breaks when you show it a human", and you're right.
 However, imagine you're tasked with building a classifier to find all images of people on someone's camera roll.
-The simplest solution is to train a classifier on images of people and "things" (buildings, houses, animals, etc.).
-However, it is impossible to capture all "thing" images, meaning there will be images that the model has never seen (similar to this animal-human example).
-In a case like this, the model has to learn what a person looks like and only assign high confidence to images of people (which are close to the training data).
+The simplest solution is to train a binary classifier on images of people and "things" (buildings, houses or whatever is on your camera roll).
+However, it is impossible to capture all "thing" images, meaning in practice there will be images far away from the training data.
+This is analogous to the animal-human example.
+We (as the practitioners training the models) can't be confident in the model's ability to generalize if it assigns high confidence to garbage input.

 &nbsp;